 The granddaddy of all U.S. beer festivals offers the largest collection of U.S. beer ever assembled, all served in 1-ounce tasting portions.

-Produced by the Brewers Association, the 2015 Great American Beer Festival® will take place September 24-26.
+Produced by the Brewers Association, the 2016 Great American Beer Festival® will take place in September 2016.
 Dedicated to small independent American brewers and the brewing community, the Brewers Association represents more than 75 percent of the brewing industry, and its members make more than 99 percent of the beer brewed in the U.S.

 Denver and the GABF® are a perfect match.
-Not only is The Mile High City home to the world's largest single brewery (The Coors Brewery), but it also has the nation's largest brewpub (The Wynkoop Brewing Company) and the highest number of home brewers.
-In conjunction with GABF®, VISIT DENVER is sponsoring Denver Beer Fest, a citywide celebrations of all things beer, featuring tastings, food/pairings, parties and much more.
+Not only is The Mile High City home to the world's largest single brewery (Coors Brewery), but it also has the nation's largest brewpub (Wynkoop Brewing Company) and the highest number of home brewers.
+Whether you are attending this year's Great American Beer Festival® or not, the event coincides with the 8th annual Denver Beer Fest - so there are plenty of events for beer lovers to enjoy throughout the city!